Vikash55Kumar/Fossee-System-Administrator/Documentation/01-server-setup.md

-Here’s an **optimized version of your `01-server-setup.md`**, fully aligned with your README style, commands, and workflow, integrating your attached images for evaluator-ready proof:

-***

 # 1️⃣ Server & Security Setup

 This phase details launching, securing, and preparing your DigitalOcean droplet for a multi-app, SSO-driven environment.